ThorntonChan/ts-batch/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request.
+Please feel free to submit a pull request at https://github.com/ThorntonChan/ts-batch

 ## License